Rishabh2991/g2crowd_task/README.md

 A keyword processor carries out the word matching to predict the probale domain and functional are and a confidence score based on the number of key words matched.

+Module 2  -classifier.py :

-classifier.py : This is another proposed solution for this problem which can be an improvement upon the version of system suggested above.
+This is another proposed solution for this problem which can be an improvement upon the version of system suggested above.
 This implements a MultonimialNB classification and a NLP based algorithm for categorization.
 This module is just a blue print of what an implementation like this can be created but is still not integrated with above module.